-Support Home > WP Super Cache > Enabling the Debug Mode
+Support Home > WP Super Cache > Enable WP Cache debugging

-You can activate the debug mode by going to the advanced tab and clicking “Enable Logging”.
+You can activate the debug mode by following these steps:

-After you log in, you should see a screen that looks something like this:
+After you log in, you should see a screen that shows a log output with their timestamps.

 Reading the Debug Log

-The log file will keep track of the decisions it makes for every request while it’s active.
-The following examples will help explain some of what you can find out by examining the Debug Log.
+The log file records the decisions made for each request while debug mode is active.
+The following examples illustrate some of the insights you can gain by reviewing the Debug Log.

-In the following code — taken from the screenshot above — we can see that visiting the page testington resulted in WP Super Cache serving the request:
+The following code – which is similar to any code you can find in a log you generate – tells that visiting the page testington resulted in WP Super Cache serving the request:

 12:46:39 90601 /2022/10/21/testington/ wp_cache_get_cookies_values: return: